Nevenall/Shift-X/System/01 Basics.md

 #### The Devil’s Bargain

-PCs in *Blades* are reckless scoundrels addicted to destructive vices—they don’t always act in their own best interests.
+PCs in *Shift-X* are daring heroes with powerful abilities they don't always have perfect control over.
 To reflect this, the GM or any other player can offer you a bonus die if you accept a Devil’s Bargain.
 Common Devil’s Bargains include:

-* Collateral damage, unintended harm.
+- Collateral damage, unintended harm.
-* Sacrifice {coin} or an item.
+- Sacrifice an item.
-* Betray a friend or loved one.
+- Betray the target of a relationship.
-* Offend or anger a faction.
+- Offend or anger an organization.
-* Start and/or tick a troublesome clock.
+- Start and/or tick a troublesome clock.
-* Add {heat} to the crew from evidence or witnesses.
-* Suffer harm.
+- Suffer harm.

 The Devil’s Bargain occurs regardless of the outcome of the roll.
 You make the deal, pay the price, and get the bonus die.